erikdelange/WiPy-2.0-LCD/README.md

 Controlling a HD44780 compliant LCD display connected to a WiPy 2.0 via I2C.

 ###Summary
 LCD displays in 16x2 or 20x4 format are abundant.
-Combine them with an I2C backpack and by using only four wires your WiPy can output text.
+Combine them with an I2C backpack and by using only two pins your WiPy can output text.
 Unfortunately you can't just send characters to the display.
 A special protocol is required.
 File *i2c_lcd.py* contains class *LCD()* which handles the complexities of communicating with the display for you.
 See *lcd_test.py* for an example how to use class LCD.

 ###Backgroud
 There are several universal libraries to control displays attached to all different kinds of hardware.
 However providing a universal solution sometimes makes the software quite difficult to understand for beginners like me.
 Having problems getting them to work on my WiPy 2.0 I created this package with the aim to provide an - as simple as possible - example how to control a display.